 Unlike profiles, permission sets aren’t necessarily assigned a single license.
 They may be given a single license, they may be given multiple licenses, or they may be given no licenses at all.
 If the permission set is associated with any licenses, the users assigned the permission set also gain its associated licenses.
 It also means the permission set is restricted to permissions allowed by those licenses.
 If instead the permission set is not associated with any licenses, you can set whichever permissions you like in the permission set, but you can only assign the permission set to users who hold all the licenses necessary to enable those permissions, either from their profile’s user license or from other permission sets that include licenses.

-Now that we’ve gone over permissions, licenses, profiles, and permission sets, let’s discuss some tips for using them.
+Now that we’ve gone over permissions, licenses, profiles, permission sets, and permission set groups, let’s discuss some tips for using them.

 I’ve already laid out the key idea that permissions are granted in multiple ways but only revoked by removing all the ways they were granted.
 I mentioned that keeping it clean is important because of this key idea.
 To keep it clean, we don’t want to have more different profiles and permission sets floating around than are necessary.
 With a large number of them, there’s more to understand and look through when figuring out how to best grant or revoke a permission.
 It can get very unwieldy.